 Images © and courtesy of Ron Cosens

-His first venture appears to have been started around 1878 - I don't yet have a firm date - working as a photographer and gelatine dry plate manufacturer at New Road in Belper, but also operating in Wirksworth.
+His first venture appears to have been started around 1878 - I don't yet have a firm date - working as a photographer and gelatin dry plate manufacturer at New Road in Belper, but also operating in Wirksworth.
 Reports of financial difficulties in mid-1881 assert that he traded as "Pollard Graham & Co."
 Although I have yet to see any other evidence for use of this name at this early stage, I suspect that the "& Co." referred to his brother-in-law Michael Charnock, also a photographer, who was living him on census night in April 1881.
 In February 1886 there is another report of court proceedings between the "Derby Photographic Dry Plate Company" and "Pollard Graham & Co." but no details of location or are given.
 To my knowledge the suffix "& Co." never appeared on any of his card mounts or trade directory entries during this period.

 Carte de visite portrait of unidentified woman, c.1886-7